 - FINC 7626 Advanced Real Estate Finance - spring

-- FINC 7646 Advanced Investments - summer II
+- FINC 7646 Advanced Investments - summer II and fall

-- ISMN 6736 Security and Information Assurance - fall
+- ISMN 6736 Security and Information Assurance - fall and spring

 - ISMN 6746 Information Risk Analysis - spring